Cyteon/fractal/README.md

 # Fractal
-Fractal is a loops.so alternative, that is currently being built.
+A loops.so alternative, currently in early development

 ## How to run:
 1. Copy `.env.example` to `.env` and fill out the values